jsenv/jsenv-template-pwa/docs/building/readme.md

 # Building

-In order to optimize files for production use `node ./script/build/build.mjs` or `npm run dist`.
+In order to optimize files for production use `node ./script/build/build.mjs` or `npm run build`.

 ```console
 > node ./script/build/build.mjs